-“While I want it in the UK, I just want the fight.
-I want to see AJ become undisputed heavyweight champion of the world.”
+“While I want it in the UK, I want the fight.
+I want to see AJ become the world’s undisputed heavyweight champion.”

 That delay would see the coronavirus further under control.
 Possibly enough to have the first Fury vs Joshua clash at Wembley in the fall of 2021.

-On the other hand, if Whyte does get his chance before as promised by the WBC, any fight with Fury may have to be moved elsewhere.
+Furthermore, if Whyte does get his chance before, as promised by the WBC, any fight with Fury may have to be moved elsewhere.

-Either that or look at some kind of socially distanced event.
+Either that or look at some socially distanced event.
 That’s if no vaccine is found by the first half of next year.